BBI Secretariat to Challenge Court of Appeal Ruling at Supreme Court

 The Building Bridges Initiative (BBI) Secretariat has announced plans to appeal a verdict by the Court of Appeal that its push to amend the constitution was unconstitutional.

-In a judgment delivered last Friday, the Appellate Court upheld a decision by the High Court that the BBI process was flawed.
+In a judgment delivered last Friday, the Appellate Court upheld a decision by the High Court that the BBI process was flawed and unlawful.

 But in a press statement on Thursday, the BBI Secretariat led by co-chairs Junet Mohamed and Dennis Waweru stated that as a secretariat they will be supporting the Attorney General’s petition on BBI at the Supreme Court.